hamishcoleman/led_sp108e/README.md

-This is some software to connect to and controll the SP108E LED Wifi Controller
+This repository contains software to connect to and control the SP108E LED Wifi Controller

-This hardware is available in the Shenzhen LED markets for about 55RMB and will attach to the commonly available addressable led strings.
+The SP108E hardware is available in the Shenzhen LED markets for about 55RMB and will attach to the commonly available addressable led strings.

-The normal software is a iOS or Android app, but this repository trys to document the protocol and provide some sample code.
+It is normally used with the provided iOS or Android app, however this this repository trys to document the protocol and provide some sample code.